 ๐Ÿ“— Create a library

-Once you have created an extension and opened its directory, you can start creating new libraries.
+Once you have created an extension and moved to its directory, you can start creating new libraries.

 ๐Ÿ“‚ Library files location